 Dr. Paul: I’m a board-certified pediatrician and I’m also board-certified in integrative medicine.

 Dr. Ben: Excellent.
-That’s a fantastic and must needed combination.
+That’s a fantastic and much-needed combination.

 Dr. Paul: Yes it is.

-Dr. Ben: Wish there was more of them.
+Dr. Ben: Wish there were more of them.
 How long you been practicing?

 Dr. Paul: I’ve been practicing about 30 years, in private practice for about 25.

 Dr. Ben: That’s a lot of kids.

 Dr. Paul: That’s a lot of kids.
 I have 13,000 patients in my practice.